Back to Home

 header symbol

-This statement also covers Shawbrook’s wholly owned subsidiary The Mortgage Lender Limited, which during 2023 has fully aligned its policies and procedures around modern slavery to those of the Group.
-During 2023 Shawbrook acquired Bluestone Mortgages Limited (“Bluestone”).
-Bluestone is not required to produce its own modern slavery statement as its turnover is below the statutory threshold, however during 2024 we will also be aligning Bluestone’s policies and procedures around modern slavery to those of the Group.
+This statement also covers Shawbrook’s wholly owned subsidiary The Mortgage Lender Limited and Bluestone Mortgages Limited which have fully aligned their policies and procedures around modern slavery to those of the Group.
+During 2025 we will also be aligning JBR Capital Limited (acquired in 2024) to Shawbrook’s Modern Slavery Statement framework.

 Business Structure

-Shawbrook is a specialist bank which exists to serve the needs of real estate professionals, SMEs, retail mortgage customers and consumers in the UK with a range of lending and savings products.
+Shawbrook is a specialist bank which exists to serve the needs of real estate professionals, Small Medium Enterprises (SMEs), Commercial and Retail Mortgage customers and consumers in the UK with a range of lending and savings products.

 Given the nature of the Group’s business and operations – both now and looking forward - Shawbrook is at very low risk of direct exposure to slavery and human trafficking issues.
-However, the Group continues to take its responsibilities seriously and has sought ways to champion better work and working relationships to raise awareness of the issues of modern slavery and human trafficking.
+However, the Group continues to take its responsibilities seriously and has sought ways to continue to raise awareness of the issues of modern slavery and human trafficking internally.

 Supply Chains and Risk Assessment